 Recent changes to how the city and the county work together to build more affordable housing is a step in the right direction.
 We simply do not have enough affordable housing units in the county - and there clearly is a need.
 The bond approved by voters needs to be put to work now.
 In addition, we know that not everyone wants a single family home.
 We need to ensure that as we grow as a county, individuals and families have a range of quality, affordable housing options.

 These approaches should include homeowners as well as renters -- many of our neighbors who live on fixed incomes face repair costs or property tax payments that threaten their homeownership.
-Doing all we can to keep people in their homes is the most humane approach and cost-effective approach to this work.
+Doing all we can to keep people in their homes is the most humane and cost-effective approach to this work.

 In order to afford housing and to support themselves and their families, people need work that works.
 Stable, living-wage jobs with benefits.
 Access to capital, to start small businesses.
 Job training and apprenticeship programs that meet the needs of the folks they serve -- especially people of color -- and including both young people and mid-career workers.
 And we should connect job training and career development programs with housing programs -- people who need help with housing often also need help connecting to work, and combining the two will increase our success rate on both fronts.